mdrake0/mysite/content/fixed/bookshelf.md

 - _Start Small, Stay Small: A Developer's Guide to Launching a Startup_, Rob Walling
 - _The Lathe of Heaven_, Ursula Le Guin
+- _Automate the Boring Stuff with Python, 2nd ed._, Al Sweigart

 ### Finished and Don't Recommend